ake-persson/etcdtool/README.md

   -h, --help       Show this help message
 ```

-You can also set a env. variable for the Etcd node and port.
+You can also set an env. variable for the Etcd node and port.

 ```bash
 export ETCD_CONN="http://etcd1.example.com:2379"